Christmas Eve edition, so it's posted a little early.

 The other debut was the first solo performance of the tour, Springsteen on 12-string for "Into the Fire," as the band stood behind him on stage.
 He dedicated the song, honoring a request he received by letter, to Lance Cpl.
 Edward August Schroeder and the 3rd battalion, 25th Marine Regiment of Brook Park, Ohio, from Linda Herbkersman.
 That Battalion suffered major casualties last year -- including "Augie" Schroeder, 20 died in Iraq in a matter of days.
 "You can forget the names, you can forget the faces," Bruce said, "But when it's your son or daughter, you never forget the loss."

-In his current tour, Mr. Springsteen has borrowed a song from Pete Seeger, has modified the lyrics a little, and is sending it out as a powerful statement about the current occupation of Iraq -
+In his current tour, Mr. Springsteen has borrowed a song from Pete Seeger, has modified the lyrics a little, and is sending it out as a powerful statement about the current occupation of Iraq -If you love this land of the freeAnd, for as long as AOL Music keeps the video up, you can watch a performance of "Bring 'Em Home" at this link.

 Bring 'em home, bring 'em home